-- if the clutch pedal is depressed, - if the vehicle is accelerated to over 180 km/h. - when the ESP or TCS is used. - when the lever (B) is moved to the position "CANCEL" without reaching the "OFF" position.
+- · if the clutch pedal is depressed, - if the vehicle is accelerated to over 180 km/h, - when the lever (B) is moved to the position "CANCEL" without reaching the "OFF" position.
 Once the "CANCEL" operation is completed, the lever is released and returns to its initial position.

-To resume the cruise control, release the brake or clutch pedal or reduce the vehicle speed to less than 180 km/h and press once on the upper part of the rocker switch RES/+ $\Rightarrow$ page 183, fig. 150 (A).
+To resume the cruise control, release the brake or clutch pedal or reduce the vehicle speed to less than 180 km/h and press once on the upper part of the rocker switch RES/ $+ \Rightarrow$ fig. 135 (A).